I’m a loyal Delta flyer but I’m always thinking of new ways to collect more American Airlines miles. Yes, you read that correctly.

 The airline’s U.S. competitors like Delta and United typically will charge at least $75 to change the date of an award ticket.
-But so long as it’s not an Economy Web Special award, that’s not the case with American.
+But that’s not the case with American.

-So long as your origin, destination, and class of service don’t change, you can alter an American award ticket for free.
+So long as your origin, destination, and class of service don’t change, you can alter an American award ticket for free, shifting the time and date as needed.
 And you can do it as often as you need or want.

 That means you could push up or back dates if your schedule changes, and do it for free.
 Or lock in flights on one airline, switching to another airline once award space opens.
 Want to connect through Dallas-Fort Worth (DFW) rather than New York City (JFK) on your way to Asia or the Middle East?
 No problem.